andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/01 - teams-app1/Readme.md

 1. Select the **+** icon at the end of the tab strip.

-1. In the tab gallery, sideloaded tabs are displayed in the **Tabs for your team** section.
+1. In the tab gallery, uploaded tabs are displayed in the **Tabs for your team** section.
 Tabs in this section are arranged alphabetically.
 Select the tab created in this lab.

     ![Screenshot of tab gallery with teams app1 highlighted.](../../Images/Exercise1-13.png)